cortes-ciriano-lab/savana/README.md

 All of which can be installed via conda __OR__ pip:
 #### Install Dependencies with Conda
-To intall and manage dependencies with conda, create a new environment and install dependencies (including Python 3.9.6) with the `environment.yml` file:
+To intall and manage dependencies with conda, create a new environment and install dependencies (including Python 3.9.6) with the `environment.yml` file in the top-level of the repository:
 ```
 conda env create --name <env> --file environment.yml
 ```